serendipity-coding/scompany/README.md

 for the backend:

-- make sure to add linkedin account credentials in companies.js in the controllers folder
+- make sure to add linkedin account credentials in infos.js folder
 - run 'npm i'
 - 'nodemon server'